razvanmarinescu/brain-coloring/README.md

 Author: Razvan V. Marinescu - razvan@csail.mit.edu

-# Installation
+# Installation using Docker

-## Using the Docker container

-In order to remove the need to install blender and the python libraries, we made a container which has blender and this repository already pre-installed and ready to run.
+In order to remove the need to install blender and it's dependencies, I made a container which has blender and this repository already pre-installed and ready to run.

 1. Install Docker for your current operating system.
 For MacOS use this link: https://docs.docker.com/v17.12/docker-for-mac/install/#download-docker-for-mac